Bicategories in Univalent Foundations: Introduction

 Throughout this article, we work in type theory with function extensionality.
 We explicitly mention any use of the univalence axiom.
 We use the notation standardized in \cite{hottbook}; a significantly shorter overview of the setting we work in is given in \cite{rezk_completion}.
 As a reference for 1-category theory in univalent foundations, we refer to \cite{rezk_completion}, which follows a path suggested by Hofmann and Streicher \cite[Section 5.5]{MR1686862}.

-\subparagraph*{Bicategories for Type Theory} Our motivation for this work stems from several particular (classes of) bicategories, that come up in our work on the semantics of type theories and Higher Inductive Types (HITs).
+\subparagraph*{Motivation: bicategories for type theory} One of the motivations for this work stems from several particular (classes of) bicategories that come up in our work on the semantics of type theories and Higher Inductive Types (HITs).

 Firstly, we are interested in the \enquote{categories with structure} that have been used in the model theory of type theories.
 The purpose of the various categorical structures is to model context extension and substitution.
-Prominent such notions are categories with families (see, \eg \cite{DBLP:journals/mscs/ClairambaultD14,DBLP:conf/types/Dybjer95}), categories with attributes (see, \eg \cite{PittsAM:catl}), and categories with display maps (see, \eg \cite{DBLP:books/daglib/0031002}).
+Prominent such notions are categories with families (see, \eg \cite{DBLP:journals/mscs/ClairambaultD14,DBLP:conf/types/Dybjer95}), categories with attributes (see, \eg \cite{PittsAM:catl}), and categories with display maps (see, \eg \cite{DBLP:books/daglib/0031002,north_2019}).
 Each notion of \enquote{categorical structure} gives rise to a bicategory whose objects are categories equipped with such a structure.
+In the present work, we provide machinery that can be used to show, in a modular way, that these bicategories are univalent; we exemplify the machinery with categories with families.

-Secondly, Dybjer and Moenclaey define a notion of a signature for 1-HITs and they study algebras of those signatures \cite{DBLP:journals/entcs/DybjerM18}.
+Secondly, Dybjer and Moeneclaey define a notion of signature for 1-HITs and study algebras of those signatures \cite{DBLP:journals/entcs/DybjerM18}.
 These algebras are groupoids equipped with extra structure according to the signature.
 In the present work, we give general methods for constructing bicategories of such algebras and we demonstrate the usage of those methods by constructing the bicategory of monads internal to a given bicategory.
+We then construct a bicategory of Kleisli triples (an alternative presentation of monads\footnote{Also known in the literature as extension systems~\cite{marmolejo2010monads} or Manes-style monads~\cite{manes:algtheories}.}), and show that it is equivalent to the bicategory of monads.
 We also show that the resulting bicategory of monads internal to the bicategory of univalent categories is biequivalent to the bicategory of Kleisli triples.
-The main goal of the present paper is to show that these bicategories are univalent.